microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/listitemversion-get.md

-# Get a ListItemVersion resource
+---title: "Get a ListItemVersion resource"description: "Retrieve the metadata for a specific version of a ListItem."---# Get a ListItemVersion resource

 Retrieve the metadata for a specific version of a [ListItem](../resources/listitem.md).